MarineQuest Main Line

 Field excursions include:

-- Ocean based research cruises; scuba diving trips to offshore artificial reef shipwrecks; field trips to beaches, marshes, fouling station, rocky intertidal zone, marine technology facility, UNCW research labs, UNCW’s Center for Marine Science, Fort Fisher Aquarium and other marine facilities.
+- Ocean based research cruises; scuba diving trips (weather dependent) to offshore artificial reef shipwrecks; field trips to beaches, marshes, fouling station, rocky intertidal zone, marine technology facility, UNCW research labs, UNCW’s Center for Marine Science, Fort Fisher Aquarium and other marine facilities.

 - Complete a research project and learn how to put a professional presentation together; complete a community service project that benefits the marine environment; interact with UNCW research scientists and professional divers; opportunities to earn either your open water or advanced diver certification (see session notes below).
 Enjoy six dives safely with an amazing 1:4 student to Dive Instructor/Master ratio providing personal attention and training tips; conduct field research using Vernier LabQuest hand-held data collectors, explore the field of marine biotechnology using gel electrophoresis and DNA studies, examine antifouling agents and their response to the environment, work with a professional ROV; explore the field of marine biotechnology; participate in fish community studies,and underwater transect analysis while snorkeling; analyze phytoplankton and chlorophyll data for a NOAA sponsored program, participate in boogie board oceanography; take a surf lesson; and more…